Meet Our Instructors

 In addition to an extensive teaching career, Alexandra is an active soloist and collaborator and works regularly with vocalists.
 She has performed at multiple venues, including Weill Recital Hall at Carnegie Hall, Snell Theater (Potsdam, NY), Helen M. Hosmer Concert Hall (Potsdam, NY), and Williamson Hall (Princeton, NJ).

-Zaira Castillo, Piano
+Zaira Castillo,

 • Zaira brings her wealth of experience working with beginner to pre-collegiate students in her private studio.
 Guided by her teaching philosophy, she believes in nurturing each student's unique musical journey.
 With a commitment to infuse every lesson with joy and enjoyment, she ensures a gratifying and personalized musical experience for her students.